Something feeling off?

 - Do I have to attend or work at FPU to receive services?

-- Therapy sessions are available to any individual, couple or family where On-Site Counseling is an appropriate fit.
+- No need to attend FPU to receive services.
+Services are available to the public and are available to any individual, couple or family where OSCC is an appropriate fit.

 - Do I have to be a Christian to receive services?

-On-Site Counseling does not discriminate based on age, gender, race, religious affiliation, sexual orientation or disability.
-On-Site counselors respect the diversity of our community and welcome clients of all faiths or no faith.
+OSCC does not discriminate based on age, gender, race, religious affiliation, sexual orientation or disability.
+OSCC counselors respect the diversity of our community and welcome clients of all faiths or no faith.
 Bilingual counseling may also be available.

 - How do I know when it’s time to seek therapy?